-Be sure to use the function key to select the display device before starting to play video.
-Do not change the display device or audio device while playing media files.
+Be sure to select the display device or audio device before starting to play video.
+Do not change the display device or audio device while playing video.

 Do not change the display device under the following conditions.

 - While data is being read or written - While communication is being carried out